cran-task-views/TimeSeries/TimeSeries.md

 - Various data sets in `r pkg("tsibble")` format are provided by `r pkg("tsibbledata")`.
+- `r pkg("gratis")` generates new time series with diverse and controllable characteristics using mixture autoregression models.
 - Data from Cryer and Chan (2010, 2nd ed) *Time series analysis with applications in R* are in the `r pkg("TSA")` package.
 - Data from Hyndman and Athanasopoulos (2018, 2nd ed) *Forecasting: